Christian Walker Player Props: Diamondbacks vs. Dodgers

 Christian Walker At The Plate

-- Walker has an OPS of .776, fueled by an OBP of .348 to go with a slugging percentage of .429.
-All three of those stats are best among Arizona hitters this season.
+- Walker has an OPS of .656, fueled by an OBP of .296 and a team-best slugging percentage of .360 this season.

-- Walker has gotten a hit in four of six games this season (66.7%), with multiple hits twice.
+- Walker has gotten a hit in four of seven games this year (57.1%), with multiple hits twice.

-- He has hit a home run in one of six games, and in 4.3% of his plate appearances.
+- He has gone deep in one of seven games, and in 3.7% of his plate appearances.

-- Walker has picked up an RBI twice this year, but just one in each of those games.
+- Walker has driven in a run twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.